cquesadat/EasyGeSe/README.md

 The data are formatted, filtered and arranged in easy to use formats; with functions in R and Python for easy loading.

 # Code
-Find out how to use EasyGeSe with your favourite programing language below or in the specific `README.md` in each subdirectory.
+Find out how to use EasyGeSe with your favourite programing language in the specific `README.md` in each subdirectory.

 For all tools the options are: